mermaidjs/mermaid-gitbook/content/flowchart.md

 ### Css classes

-It is also possible to pre dine classes in css styles that can be applied from the graph definition as in the example
+It is also possible to predefine classes in css styles that can be applied from the graph definition as in the example
 below:

 **Example style**